ditikrushna/IDENTIFY-CUSTOMER-SEGMENTS/README.md

 Feel free to use the code and let me know if the model can be improved.
 If you would like to do further analysis, it is available below under a [Creative Commons CC0 1.0 Universal (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/)license.

 ### Credits
-1. Results and Discussion part taken from [Ksatola](https://github.com/ksatola)'s notebook .
+1. Graphical image of result and discussion taken from [Ksatola](https://github.com/ksatola)'s notebook .
 2. Logo of different packages are taken from different source and they are all non-copyright images .